Juan321654/netlify_db_test/README.md

 # Static Site with Secure Netlify Functions & DB

-A static site (`index.html`, `script.js`) uses Netlify Functions to save form data to a Neon Postgres DB.
+A static site (`index.html`, `script.js`) uses Netlify Functions to save form data to a Neon Postgres DB (created from the netlify dashboard to attach to the hosted static site).
 API access is restricted to the hosted site (`https://static-with-serverless-db.netlify.app`).

 - **Functions**:
   - `generate-token.js`: Creates a random token, stores it in an HTTP-only cookie, and saves it to a DB `tokens` table (expires in 1h).